choria-legacy/marionette-collective/website/security.md

 scope here, you should use their documentation or the recently released book for details of that.

+### MCollective Protocol Security
+As of version 1.3.1 the main protocol used by MCollective keeps track of message creation time and a per message TTL.
+Messages that are older than the TTL are not accepted in future we will also do full replay protection.

+As of version 1.3.2 both the AES+RSA and the SSL plugin secures these 2 properties cryptographically to make sure they are not tampered with.

 ### The AES+RSA securith plugin
 When using the [AES security plugin] each user also gets a private and public key, like with SSH you need to ensure that the private keys remain private